ironbar/aimo/docs/modeling/Iteration_02_MATH_dataset.md

 - [x] Measure effect of MathInstruct
 - [x] Is the number of shots relevant when using MathInstruct?
 Currently evaluating
 - [ ] What is the effect of temperature?
-- [ ] Does quantization affect to speed and accuracy?
+- [x] Does quantization affect to speed and accuracy?
 Currently measuring on Kaggle.
 - [ ] Compare all the prompts -> How good are forum's prompts on my evaluation?
 - [ ] What if I use markdown section in the prompt?
 - [ ] Can I improve my LB score by using more repetitions with P100 gpu?
 - [x] How much time is saved by saving the kv values?
+- [ ] Prompt that forces to use python code, AIMO train prompts use more code than MathInstruct and the paper says that few-shot prompt is not worth it.
+The prompt should finish with the start of python code.